Architectural Behaviorology

 Tazuru Harada

 Tazuru Harada (b.
-1990, Ibaraki JP) studied architecture at the University of Tsukuba (B.Arch.) with Prof. Momoyo Kaijima and completed her master’s program at Graduate School of University of Tsukuba (M.Arch.) as a Student with Excellent Grades by JASSO.
-During 2016-2017, she studied interaction design and innovation at École nationale supérieure d’arts et métiers in Paris (M.Sc.) as a member of the Young Ambassador Program by MEXT.
-During 2019-2020, she worked in Paris for several international projects in architecture and landscape.
-She joined the Chair of Architectural Behaviorology at ETH Zurich in 2020.
+1990, Ibaraki JP) pursued her studies in architecture at the University of Tsukuba (B.Arch.) with Prof. Momoyo Kaijima and qualified in her master’s degree (M.Arch.) as a Student with Excellent Grades by JASSO.
+She was awarded as a finalist in Young Talent Architecture Award (YTAA) for her diploma project.
+Between 2016 and 2017, she undertook a scholarship from MEXT Japan, allowing her to advance studies in interaction design and innovation at the École nationale supérieure d’arts et métiers in Paris (M.Sc.).
+From 2019 to 2020, she worked in Paris for various international projects, focusing on architecture and landscape.
+She joined the Chair of Architectural Behaviorology in 2020 and is working as Teaching and Research assistant.

 Kelly Man